Nicholas-Simafranca/Super_Learner_Wild_Fire/README.md

 These folders contain the complete end-to-end coding processes used in this project.

 ### /Data Manipulation
 This folder contains the data manipulation.
+Codes are organized according to three different file names in which reproducible processes were carried out:

+- FIRE_EDA.Rmd
+     - To resolve collinearity between subsequent measurements and harmonize variables across fires with a different number of replications of the variables, we convert the sequence of observations to estimates of the current value and the trend at the time of ignition for each pixel
+- FIRE_Grouping.Rmd
+- FIRE_final_grouping.Rmd

 - Missing data is present due to factors such as cloud coverage; We removed variables with more than 28% missing pixels across each geographic region
 - For the remaining variables, missing observations were imputed using K Nearest Neighbor imputation, with k=10 and distance defined using latitude and longitude